 Menu 1101.
-AUDITCON displays this menu when the auditor has NDS access to the selected container audit trail or has successfully logged in to the audit trail (outside the NetWare configurations).
+AUDITCON displays this menu when the auditor has NDS access to the selected container audit trail or has successfully logged in to the audit trail.

-able / la alt eptiene

 Available audit options

+Change replica 1150

+Audit files maintenance 1700

+Auditing configuration 1497, 1498, 1499

+Auditing reports 1500

-Change replica Audit files maintenance Auditing configuration Auditing reports Reports from old offline file Display audit status 1150 1700 1497, 1498, 1500 1600 1200
+Reports from old offline file 1600

+Display audit status 1200